 Sec.
-17-100. - Penalty.
+17-100.
+Penalty.
+Reserved

-(a) If, upon all of the evidence at the hearing, the Housing Commission finds that a person has engaged in, or is engaging in, an unfair housing practice, the Housing Commission shall state its findings of fact and shall issue and cause to be served upon such person, an order

-(b) In addition thereto, the city manager shall direct the corporation counsel to file with the department of registration and education of the state a complaint against any real estate broker found guilty of violating any provision of this division, seeking suspension or revocation of the license issued to such broker by the state.
+- (a) If, upon all of the evidence at the hearing, the housing commission finds that a person has engaged in, or is engaging in, an unfair housing practice, the housing commission shall state its findings of fact and shall issue and cause to be served upon such person, an order requiring such person to cease and desist from such unfair housing practice, and to take such affirmative or other action, as in the judgment of the fair employment and housing commission shall retain jurisdiction of the case until it is satisfied that the person has complied with the order.
+The commission may also impose such penalties and provide the remedies set forth in section 17-11. - (b) In addition thereto, the city manager shall direct the corporation counsel to file with the department of registration and education of the state a complaint against any real estate broker found guilty of violating any provision of this division, seeking suspension or revocation of the license issued to such broker by the state.

-Secs.
-17-101-17-115. - Reserved.

-DIVISION 4. - EMPLOYMENT
+DIVISION 4.
+EMPLOYMENT